-Types of Trusts
+Common Types of Trusts

 Although useful to avoid probate, a revocable trust is not an asset protection technique as assets transferred to the trust during the trustmaker's lifetime will remain available to the trustmaker's creditors.
 It does make it more somewhat more difficult for creditors to access these assets since the creditor must petition a court for an order to enable the creditor to get to the assets held in the trust.
 Typically, a revocable trust evolves into an irrevocable trust upon the death of the trustmaker.

-An Irrevocable Trust is one which cannot be altered, changed, modified or revoked after its creation.
-Once a property is transferred to an Irrevocable Trust, no one, including the trustmaker, can take the property out of the Trust.
-It is possible to purchase Survivorship Life Insurance, the benefits of which can be held by an irrevocable trust.
+An irrevocable trust is one that cannot be altered, changed, modified or revoked after its creation.
+Once a property is transferred to an irrevocable trust, no one, including the trust maker, can take the property out of the trust.
+It is possible to purchase survivorship life insurance, the benefits of which can be held by an irrevocable trust.

 Asset Protection Trust

 These trusts are normally structured so that they are irrevocable for a term of years and so that the trustmaker is not a current beneficiary.
-An asset protection trust is normally structured so that the undistributed assets of the trust are returned to the trustmaker upon termination of the trust provided there is no current risk of creditor attack, thus permitting the trustmaker to regain complete control over the formerly protected assets.
+An asset protection trust is normally structured so that the undistributed assets of the trust are returned to the trustmaker upon the termination of the trust provided there is no current risk of creditor attack, thus permitting the trustmaker to regain complete control over the formerly protected assets.

 A charitable remainder trust (CRT) funded during the grantor's lifetime can be a financial planning tool, providing the trustmaker with valuable lifetime benefits.
 In addition to the financial benefits, there is the intangible benefit of rewarding the trustmaker's altruism as charities usually immediately honor the donors who have named the charity as the beneficiary of a CRT.

-A Constructive Trust is an implied trust.
-An Implied Trust is established by a court and is determined from certain facts and circumstances.
-The court may decide that, even though there was never a formal declaration of a Trust, there was an intention on the part of the property owner that the property be used for a particular purpose or go to a particular person.
+A constructive trust is an implied trust.
+An implied trust is established by a court and is determined by certain facts and circumstances.
+The court may decide that, even though there was never a formal declaration of a trust, there was an intention on the part of the property owner that the property is used for a particular purpose or go to a particular person.

 Special Needs Trust

-A Special Needs Trust is one which is set up for a person who receives government benefits so as not to disqualify the beneficiary from such government benefits.
+A special needs trust is one that is set up for a person who receives government benefits so as not to disqualify the beneficiary from such government benefits.
 This is completely legal and permitted under the Social Security rules provided that the disabled beneficiary cannot control the amount or the frequency of trust distributions and cannot revoke the trust.
-Ordinarily when a person is receiving government benefits, an inheritance or receipt of a gift could reduce or eliminate the person's eligibility for such benefits.
+Ordinarily, when a person is receiving government benefits, an inheritance or receipt of a gift could reduce or eliminate the person's eligibility for such benefits.

-Special needs has a specific legal definition and is defined as the requisites for maintaining the comfort and happiness of a disabled person, when such requisites are not being provided by any public or private agency.
-Special needs can include medical and dental expenses, equipment, education, treatment, rehabilitation, eye glasses, transportation (including vehicle purchase), maintenance, insurance (including payment of premiums of insurance on the life of the beneficiary), essential dietary needs, spending money, electronic and computer equipment, vacations, athletic contests, movies, trips, money with which to purchase gifts, payments for a companion, and other items to enhance self-esteem.
+Special needs have a specific legal definition and are defined as the requisites for maintaining the comfort and happiness of a disabled person when such requisites are not being provided by any public or private agency.
+Special needs can include medical and dental expenses, equipment, education, treatment, rehabilitation, eyeglasses, transportation (including vehicle purchase), maintenance, insurance (including payment of premiums of insurance on the life of the beneficiary), essential dietary needs, spending money, electronic and computer equipment, vacations, athletic contests, movies, trips, money with which to purchase gifts, payments for a companion, and other items to enhance self-esteem.
 The list is quite extensive.

 Tax By-Pass Trust